Dwarves

 It’s fine to start with serverless when you’re small, but as usage scales, moving to a dedicated server can save a lot of time and money.
 It’s time for developers to get smarter about where and when to use serverless architectures.

-OpenAI Ditches Next.js for Remix
+OpenAI ditches Next.js for Remix

 This month, OpenAI surprised the community by switching the framework behind ChatGPT from Next.js to Remix.
 While the exact reasons haven’t been disclosed, there are a few theories.
 Remix’s ability to handle server-side rendering more efficiently and reduce the need for API calls seems to have played a part.